 Opinions are that forks should be considered income and therefore would be added with a fair market value since there is an accession to wealth of a value.
 Please speak with your own tax professional for correct advice on what fiat value you should enter, although zero or not, you should still enter them into the Income tab else you will get "unmatched trades" errors.

-[2016-12-26] There is a known front-end issue.
-Please can you try refreshing the page (pressing F5 on Windows or Cmd-R on Mac), pressing the Recalculate button, or logging out and back in again.
+Please can you try refreshing the page (pressing F5 on Windows or Cmd-R on Mac), pressing the Calculate button, or logging out and back in again.

 This can take a while if you have thousands of entries, especially with large numbers of alt-coins or using like-kind calculations.
 Please give it a little time.